johnreitano/weather/README.md

 ### Possible improvements

 - Cacheing is currently done via the file system, but should be moved to Redis in production
-- Allow front-end to switch between Fahrenheit and Celsius
+- Allow front-end to switch between Fahrenheit and Celsius (and default to typical unit for user's location)
 - Show times in end-user's time zone instead of in Pacific Time.
 - I've done some testing in Chrome, Firefox and Safari on Mac, and Chrome and Safari on IOS, but further testing is needed.